• Skip to primary navigation

 Baking Tips:

 • The amount of flour used varies from batch to batch.
-This varies depending on your flour, the method of measuring, humidity and the size of your eggs which can can create more of less liquid.
+This varies depending on your flour, the method of measuring, humidity and the size of your eggs which can create more or less liquid.

 • Always start by adding up to two cups of flour.
 Then slowly add ¼ cup of flour until dough reaches the right consistency.